usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

-Note that the ``ns3::psc::McpttPusherOrchestratorContention`` class can affect the overall activity factor since it can create additional PTT requests, but how it will affect the activity factor depends on the protocol configuration (e.g. queuing, preemption, etc.).
+Note that the ``ns3::psc::McpttPusherOrchestratorContention`` class can affect the overall activity factor since it can create additional PTT requests, but how it will affect the activity factor depends on the protocol configuration (e.g., queuing, preemption, etc.).
 However, based on a configurable Contention Probability (CP) threshold, the probability that a single pusher's request will occur at the same time as another pusher's request is: